alin-cretu/competition-corner-demo/README.md

 File>Preferences>Open Preferences >sqltools > connections

+### 6. Load data from CSV files

+Create a new folder in the /db folder called /data.
+Create the CSV files based on the naming conventions.
+Deploy to the BD wit 'CDS deploy'.

-### 6. Insert a new competition from BAS http plug-in.
+### 7. Insert a new competition from BAS http plug-in.

 ```
 ### Insert a new competition